MackRoe/Superhero-Team-Dueler_Term2/README.md

 _To Run_

-clone, then navigate to the local directory in your terminal using the terminal, enter the following:
+Clone, then navigate to the local directory in your terminal using the terminal, enter the following:

 `python3 app.py`